Karl Lawton: 2022

 In round 8 of the 2022 NRL season, Lawton was sent off for a dangerous lifting tackle in Manly's 40–22 loss against South Sydney.
 Lawton was later suspended for four matches over the incident.

 On 7 June, Lawton was ruled out for rest of the 2022 NRL season with an ACL injury.

 2023

 Lawton was limited to only ten games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

 On 4 December 2023, it was reported that he had signed for the London Broncos in the Super League.

 2024

 On 18 April, it was announced that Lawton had signed a two-year deal to join North Queensland ahead of the 2025 NRL season.

 Lawton played a total of 24 matches for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 2025

 Lawton played eleven games for North Queensland in the 2025 NRL season as the club finished 12th on the table.
+On 11 December 2025, the Cowboys announced that Lawton was released from the final year of his contract.
+A day later, it was announced that Lawton had signed a three-year contract with Super League club Hull KR ahead of their 2026 season.

+2026

+On 19 February, Lawton played in Hull Kingston Rovers World Club Challenge victory against Brisbane.